kopacja/rho2sdf.jl/README.md

 ## TODO List

-- [ ] Remove unnecessary exports
-- [ ] Remove unnecessary libraries
+- [ ] Improvements to the calculation of nodal densities
 - [ ] Use IPopt library for points where local coordinates were not found
 - [ ] Extend implementation to include tetrahedral elements